elizabethhand/elizabethhand/README.md

-## Hi there, I'm Lizzie! 👋

-Welcome to my GitHub page!
+## Hi there, I'm Lizzie! 👋  Welcome to my Github page!

-* I am currently completing a 6 month intensive coding camp
+:mortar_board: I am currently completing a 6 month intensive coding camp
-* I am looking for a Junior Software Engineering position
+:computer: I am looking for a Junior Software Engineering position
+:briefcase: Background in Account Management
+:phone: You can reach me at elizabethghand@gmail.com or https://www.linkedin.com/in/elizabeth-hand-981880129/